Disaster Recovery (DR) Architecture on AWS, Part I: Strategies for Recovery in the Cloud

 Backup and restore

 Figure 5 shows backups of various AWS data resources.
 Backups are created in the same Region as their source and are also copied to another Region.
 This gives you the most effective protection from disasters of any scope of impact.
-For Region failover, in addition to data recovery from backup, you must also be able to restore your infrastructure in the recovery Region.
+For cross-Region failover, in addition to data recovery from backup, you must also be able to restore your infrastructure in the recovery Region.
 Infrastructure as Code such as AWS CloudFormation or AWS Cloud Development Kit (AWS CDK) enables you to deploy consistent infrastructure across Regions.

 The backup and recovery strategy is considered the least efficient for RTO.
 However, you can use AWS resources like Amazon EventBridge to build serverless automation, which will reduce RTO by improving detection and recovery.
 This will be explored further in a future blog post.

-With the pilot light strategy, the data is live, but the services are idle.
+With the pilot light strategy, the critical data is live, but the services are idle.
 Live data means the data stores and databases are up-to-date (or nearly up-to-date) with the active Region and ready to service read operations.
 In Figure 6, Amazon Aurora global database replicates data to a local read-only cluster in the recovery Region.
 But as with all DR strategies, backups (like the Aurora DB cluster snapshot in Figure 6) are also necessary.
 In the case of disaster events that wipe out or corrupt your data, these backups let you “rewind” to a last known good state.

 In the pilot light strategy, basic infrastructure elements are in place like Elastic Load Balancing and Amazon EC2 Auto Scaling in Figure 6.
 But functional elements (like compute) are “shut off.”
 In the cloud, the best way to shut off an Amazon EC2 instance is not to deploy it, and Figure 6 shows zero instances deployed.
 To “turn on” these instances, we use an Amazon Machine Image (AMI) that was previously built and copied to all Regions.
 This AMI creates Amazon EC2 instances with exactly the operating system and packages we need.
 Like a pilot light in a furnace that cannot heat your house until triggered, a pilot light strategy cannot process requests until it is triggered to deploy the remaining infrastructure.